Animal stalker • Wade in the waterfaller • Jump in the mudder • People portraiter • Up at dawn for skyfirer • Create into the depths of nighter

 Among the winter wolves of Yellowstone and the coastal brown bears of Alaska, Kim has taught hundreds of people to master their cameras -- when and where it counts.

-"As a naturalist and forever culturally curious, I want my guests to learn so much more than photography.
-I want their hearts invested in why the scene that captures their eye matters.
+"As a naturalist, and forever culturally curious, I want my guests to learn so much more than photography.
+I want their hearts invested in why the scene matters to them.

-That may mean imparting an indiginous or natural historical perspective, current political impacts, identifying signs of a suffering or healing landscape, or explaining the behavior and biology of a magnificent wild animal before us.
+That may mean imparting indiginous, natural, or historical perspective, current political impacts, identifying signs of a suffering or healing landscape, or explaining the behavior and biology of a magnificent wild animal standing before us.
 It's the stories I want others to understand and share.
 It's how we're all connected."

-Prior to teaching in the field, Kim shared her philosophy and techniques for wildlife, landscape, travel, and astro-photography at New York's Arts Center of the Capital Region.
+Prior to teaching in the field, Kim taught her philosophy and techniques for wildlife, landscape, travel, and astro-photography to her classroom students at New York's Arts Center of the Capital Region.

-Kim's work has been featured by Natural Habitat Adventures - the international travel arm of the World Wildlife Fund, Rainbow Glacier Adventures, the Pacific Science Center in Seattle, WA, the Chilkat Valley News, The Daily Gazette, Valley of the Eagles, Gore Mountain, Birch Hill, and more.
+Kim's work has been featured by Natural Habitat Adventures - the travel arm of the World Wildlife Fund, Rainbow Glacier Adventures, Seattle WA's Pacific Science Center, Alaska's Chilkat Valley News, The Daily Gazette, Valley of the Eagles, Gore Mountain, Birch Hill, and more.

-Her words and art appear in a new ebook, The Artist's Voice Virtual Photography Retreat: In search of Awe and Wow in a world of Mind Weezils and other Creative Entanglements, co-authored by Karen Hutton, Michelle Deppe, Mark Schmitz, Jayne Silberman, Tom Buergi, and Scott Erskine.
+Her words and art appear in the ebook, The Artist's Voice Virtual Photography Retreat: In search of Awe and Wow in a world of Mind Weezils and other Creative Entanglements, co-authored by Karen Hutton, Michelle Deppe, Mark Schmitz, Jayne Silberman, Tom Buergi, and Scott Erskine.